Sapiens-OSS/sapiens-modding-wiki/docs/docs/scripting/cheat.md

-# Dev Tools
+# Dev Tools (Cheats)
 Sapiens contains a few utillity tools to make modding easier (cheat), built automatically into the game.
 It is unknown if dave will remove these before launch!

 :::warning
-In latest betas, these cheat tools are not available without modifying the game.
-Check `gameConstants.lua`.
+In latest versions, these cheat tools are not available without modifying the game.
+Check `scripts/common/gameConstants.lua`.
 :::

 ## Debug Menu